Tea Room Health and Safety Templates

 Do tea rooms need a fire risk assessment?

 The Regulatory Reform (Fire Safety) Order 2005 requires all non-domestic premises to have a fire risk assessment.
 In tea rooms, hazards include hot equipment and electrical appliances.
 Your assessment should cover ignition sources, escape routes, and fire-fighting equipment.
-Our Fire Risk Assessment Template and Essential Fire Safety Template Bundle provide everything needed to stay compliant and protect staff, customers, and property.

 How can tea rooms manage allergen safety and labelling?